 The trachea, or “windpipe”, is the tube that connects the throat to the lungs.
-The trachea has small rings made of cartilage that help maintain the tracheas open shape, making it possible for air to travel from the mouth to lungs and back.
+The trachea has small rings made of cartilage that help maintain the it’s open shape.
+Thus, making it possible for air to travel from the mouth to lungs and back.
 However, these cartilage rings are only about 83 percent of the circumference of the trachea – the rest is made up of soft tissue.
-A collapsed trachea, signaled typically by a honking or persistent cough and trouble breathing, happens when the rings of the trachea become compressed, or when the soft tissue slacks and sags.
+A collapsed trachea, often noticed by a honking or persistent cough and trouble breathing, happens when the rings of the trachea become compressed.
+Or, when the soft tissue slacks and sags.

 When the trachea collapses, it becomes very difficult to breathe because the tube transporting the air is (quite literally) crushed.
-Tracheal collapse is often caused by wear and tear on the windpipe, which is why older dogs may be more susceptible to tracheal issues.
-The cause can also be genetic and seen more frequently in certain breeds.
-The disease is chronic, progressive, and irreversible but is manageable.
+Tracheal collapse is often caused by wear and tear on the windpipe, which is why older dogs may be more prone to tracheal issues.
+The cause can also be genetic and seen more often in certain breeds.
+The disease is chronic, progressive, and irreversible, but is manageable.

 There are several symptoms of collapsed trachea to watch for.
-Make sure to discuss these symptoms with your holistic veterinarian, as they may also be symptoms of a heart condition or kennel cough.
+Make sure to discuss these symptoms with your holistic veterinarian.
+These may also be symptoms of a heart condition or kennel cough.
 Your veterinarian may order a radiograph, echocardiogram, or fluoroscopy to determine if tracheal collapse is the final diagnosis.

 - Honking cough

 - Loud, abnormal, wheezy, or labored breathing

 - Blue or purple gums

 You may also notice the symptoms worsen when:

 - When overheated or in high humidity